Emma Raducanu wins US Open, defeating Leylah Fernandez to end improbable tournament

 CLICK HERE TO GET THE FOX NEWS APP

-As Williams and Hingis did in 1999, Raducanu gave and Fernandez fans a glimpse at the future of women’s tennis.
+As Williams and Hingis did in 1999, Raducanu and Fernandez gave the fans a glimpse at the future of women’s tennis.